If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 A solid resume with tons of experience and contacts can help you find success.

-Once you decide to be a freelance translator, focus on improving your connections.
-Increasing more references will help you in the long run.
+Once you become a freelance translator, focus on improving your connections.
+Increasing your number of references will help you in the long run.

-For that, create your profile on various job portals.
-Also, connect with HRs and recruiters on various business networking sites like LinkedIn.
+To do so, create a profile on various job portals and connect with HRs and recruiters on business networking sites like LinkedIn.

 How to get the work

-Many employers provide software to help to complete the translations on the computer.
-And this makes it easy and possible to work in remote places.
+Many employers provide software to help complete the translations on the computer.
+This makes it easy and possible to work in remote places.
 Thus, you may work from anywhere in the world.

 There are many translation service providers and companies that hire Korean language experts.

-Don’t spam them once you have created a list of agencies you would like to approach.
-Instead, take the time and go through their websites.
+Don’t spam them once you have created a list of agencies you want to approach.
+Instead, take the time to go through their websites.

-And if you are going to be an independent translator.
-Then you need skills in marketing and business practice in the competitive freelance market.
+To be an independent translator, you need marketing and business practice skills in the competitive freelance market.

 The more language education and experience you have, the better.